Orton Chirwa: Imprisonment and death

 In Zomba Prison Orton Chirwa was held in solitary confinement and not allowed any outside contact.
 For eight years he was not even permitted to see his wife Vera who was being held in the same prison.
-In 1990 Amnesty International launched an investigation into their fate and named the couple prisoners of conscience.
+In 1990, Amnesty International launched an investigation into their fate and named the couple prisoners of conscience.
 In autumn 1992, when a delegation of British legal experts was allowed to visit Orton and Vera at the prison, the Chirwas were able to meet again for the first time in 8 years.
 According to the British lawyers, at the time of the meeting he was partially deaf and blind due to untreated cataracts.
 Orton died in his cell 3 weeks later at the age of 73.

 Family

 Nkhondo Chirwa, second son of Orton and Vera, died unexpectedly on 18 October 2016 in Kendal, Cumbria, England, hometown for him and his children for many years.
 He is buried in Parkside cemetery Kendal.
 At his funeral tributes were paid to Amnesty International for their efforts on behalf of the Chirwa family.

-Orton Chirwa's grandson, Orton Ndau is also a lawyer.
-Orton Ndau graduated from the Howard University School of Law in 2011.
-Thereafter, Orton Ndau clerked for Kevin N. Fox, Chief Magistrate for the United States District Court for the Southern District of New York.
-Orton Ndau is now a lawyer at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.